roytwu/Tut_oop_cat1/README.md

 # Learn C++
 This is the repository about C++.
 The programs come with very verbose comments addressing concepts and syntax of C++.
+Most projects are developed under Linux environment, and a few are with Visual Studio.

 💾 Projects
 ------------

 ## _cpp basic
-This is a dirctory including many basic concepts about C++
+This is a dirctory including many basic concepts about C++.
+Projects under this direcotry are devepled under Visual Studio 2015
-- ### template -- about function templates
+- ### template
+  Sample code about function templates

-- ### virtual  -- about virtual void operator()()
+- ### virtual
+  Sample code about `virtual void operator()()`

 ## class_oop
 This is a project about implementing class in C++.